KBNLwikimedia/KB-Wiki-Stats-Graphs/KPI5/KPI5-1/README.md

-The file [WPNLHoodnaamruimteArtikel-KBdienst-KBurl_definitief_20022018.txt](WPNLHoodnaamruimteArtikel-KBdienst-KBurl_definitief_20022018.txt) lists which articles in (the main namespace of) Dutch Wikipedia contain which URLs of websites of the Koninlijke Bibliotheek, as measured on 20-02-2018.
+The file [WPNLHoofdnaamruimteArtikel-KBdienst-KBurl_definitief_20022018.txt](WPNLHoofdnaamruimteArtikel-KBdienst-KBurl_definitief_20022018.txt) lists which articles in (the main namespace of) Dutch Wikipedia contain which URLs of websites of the Koninlijke Bibliotheek, as measured on 20-02-2018.

-The 'ZZZZ' in this file is used as a seprator, as more traditonal separators (, ; - etc) are not safe, they can alos occur in the URLs.
+* The 'ZZZZ' in this file is used as a seprator, as more traditonal separators (, ; - etc) are not safe, they can alos occur in the URLs.
+* The middle column tells to which KB-website the URL is related (Delpher Kranten Basis, DBNL, GvN etc.)

 The Jupyther Notebook [KPI5-1.ipynb](KPI5-1.ipynb) visualises the aggregated data into a [horizontal barchart](KPI5-Plot1.png).